Doxuno

 England and Wales law applies

-This Data Processing Agreement ("Agreement") is entered into as of 2026-04-01 by and between Acme Holdings Ltd ("Controller") and CloudSync Services Ltd ("Processor"), pursuant to Article 28 of the UK General Data Protection Regulation ("UK GDPR") and the Data Protection Act 2018.
+This Data Processing Agreement ("Agreement") is entered into as of 2026-04-01 by and between Acme Holdings Ltd ("Controller") and CloudSync Services Ltd ("Processor"), pursuant to Article 28 of the UK General Data Protection Regulation ("UK GDPR") and the Data Protection Act 2018 (as amended by the Data (Use and Access) Act 2025).
 The parties agree as follows:

 1.